Raspberry Pi IoT: The Best Project to get started with IoT ! Pt 1

-Note: Remember to change the IP Address in url to the local IP address of your server.
+Note: Remember to change the IP Address in the URL to the local IP address of your server.

 Let’s sum up all that we’ve done till now –

-- Set up raspberry pi for the first time
+- Set up a Raspberry Pi for the first time.

-- Set up a webserver on an external computer to handle requests, store data in MySQL database
+- Set up a webserver on an external computer to handle requests and store data in MySQL database.

-- Connect DS18B20 to the raspberry pi and record the current temperature
+- Connect a DS18B20 to the Raspberry Pi and record the current temperature.

-- Connect PIR sensor and DS18B20 to the raspberry pi and use them together such that only when the former detects something, the temperature is recorded.
+- Connect PIR sensor and DS18B20 to the Raspberry Pi and use them together so only when the former detects something, the temperature is recorded.

 We now handle the server side scripts to do the following:

-- Get the temperature values sent by raspberry pi
+- Get the temperature values sent by the Raspberry Pi.

 - Send push notifications to registered users when the temperature exceeds a certain threshold.